 Biking Through Ecuador Day 6: Baños

-We started off walking through town and then turned onto a side road which led to a dirt path up the side of a mountain.
-We gained elevation surprisingly quickly and soon we were gazing down on the bustling town of Baños, nestled in a valley and surround by tall, green mountains.
+We started off walking through town and then turned onto a side road that led to a dirt path up the side of a mountain.
+We gained elevation surprisingly quickly and soon we were gazing down on the bustling town of Baños, nestled in a valley and surrounded by tall, green mountains.

 The trail led us slowly down to the Mirador del Virgin, a giant statue that watches over the town of Baños.
-There were stairs leading down from the Virgin, which brought us down from the mountainside and back into town where it was a 10 minute walk back to our hotel.
+There were stairs leading down from the Virgin, which brought us down from the mountainside and back into town where it was a 10-minute walk back to our hotel.

 On the way back to the hotel we stopped at a great little specialty food store where we bought some nuts and seeds to make trail mix and 100% dark chocolate.
 Yum!
-Tomorrow we get back on the bikes and head into the Amazon!